 Jordan originally comes from Sofia, Bulgaria, where his grandfather played center back for PFC Slavia Sofia and the Bulgarian National Team.
 Despite the family history, Jordan’s footballing career peaked when he completed an audacious roulette against editor in chief Henry Trotter in an intramural indoor soccer match 2 years ago.
 Jordan is an avid Tottenham supporter and his favorite player is Dimitar Berbatov.
 Jordan recently graduated from the College of William and Mary with a degree in economics.

 Growing up in the small town of Jämjö, Malte never experienced the biggest games live.
 He spends his free time roasting Marc on Twitter, watching random soccer, and chilling in the sun.
 He has a passion for Manchester United, specifically complaining about every transfer target.
 What he brings to the table is debatable; he himself claims that he’s the greatest writer alive.
 He’ll definitely remind you of Ola Toivonen’s last-second winner from his own half against France.

 A Washington, D.C. native and Manchester United fan, Eddy was thrilled when just-signed Red Devil Marouane Fellaini snubbed fellow EIF man Thomas Horcel to take a photo with Eddy at the 2014 World Cup.
 Eddy also supports D.C.
 United and the Mexican National Team.

-Half Belgian, half Danish and yet somehow completely British after spending the majority of his childhood in London, Louis is a football coach and Liverpool fan currently living in Paris.
-If he’s not watching football, basketball or the NFL, he’s probably brushing up on history so he can study it in Copenhagen or preparing one of his scarce articles in the forever fleeting aim of becoming EiF’s Jon Bois.
+Half Belgian, half Danish and yet somehow completely British after spending the majority of his childhood in London, Louis is a football coach and Liverpool fan studying history in London.